kundajelab/chipseq_pipeline/README.md

 ```
 1) One-command-line installation for all dependencies for ChIP-Seq pipeline.
 2) One command line (or one configuration file) to run the whole pipeline.
 3) Starting the pipeline from fastq, bam, tagalign and peak.
+You can also stop it at any stage.
 4) Resuming from the point of failure without re-doing finished stages.
-5) Automatically optimizing parallel jobs for the pipeline.
+5) Mapping for each replicate and peak calling go in parallel.
+6) Signal track generation (bigwig) for bam and tagalign.
-6) Sun Grid Engine cluster support.
+7) Sun Grid Engine cluster support.
-7) Realtime HTML Progress reports to monitor pipeline jobs.
+8) Realtime HTML Progress reports to monitor pipeline jobs.
 ```